Well, I sure wish I knew how to tell if my baby has an ear infection.

 2. They often occur after a cold.

-Just like with Rue, ear infections often start off after a cold.
+Just like with my daughter, ear infections often start off after a cold.
 Little baby heads are so small that when that get stuffed up with sick germs, it’s common for them to travel to their ears.
 If your baby has a cold, but you feel like something more is going on- an ear infection might be the culprit.

 3. Bottles might contribute to ear infections.